artsy/eigen/docs/preferred_practices.md

 ### Use `navigate()` for navigation between react native screens

-Our navigation logic has been (ported to typescript)[https://github.com/artsy/eigen/pull/3771] for most simple cases you should be able to use the `navigate()` function for routing between screens.
+Our navigation logic has been [ported to typescript](https://github.com/artsy/eigen/pull/3771)!
+For most simple cases you should be able to use the `navigate()` function for routing between screens.

 ### Analytics